juuso22/celmec/doc/celmec/src/keplerian-elements-simulation.md

-# Halley's Comet: Simulation
+# Keplerian Elements: Simulation

-As a quickstart example, we'll use celmec calculate the idealized 2-body problem orbit of [Halley's comet](https://en.wikipedia.org/wiki/Halley%27s_Comet) from its Keplerian elements as given by Wikipedia.
+To demonstrate the use of Keplerian elements, let's calculate the orbit of [Halley's comet](https://en.wikipedia.org/wiki/Halley%27s_Comet).
+I have stolen the Keplerian elements from Wikipedia.

-We'll first walkthrough the creation of a program that does the calculation, but for the impatient, the final result is available at the end of this page.

-## Walking through the example
+## Walking through the writing of the simulation

 First init a new rust project called `halleys-comet`: